LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 4. More about custom Cameras
 ----------------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-Because image acquisition is such a complex topic, the :class:`~crappy.camera.Camera` object is by far the richest of the classes interfacing with hardware in Crappy.
-For that reason, not all of its features could be presented in the previous tutorial sections.
-The missing ones are introduced here instead.
-Note that they are clearly secondary compared to the other features already presented !
+Because image acquisition is such a complex topic, the :class:`~crappy.camera.Camera` object exposes settings, image metadata, and region-of-interest helpers in addition to its hardware lifecycle.
+Not all features could be presented in the previous tutorial sections.
+The following sections cover the remaining specialized features.

 4.a.
 Pre-defined settings
 +++++++++++++++++++++++++